cpiwong/Complex-System-Simulation/README.md

   * numy
   * matplotlib
+  * tqdm
+  * pandas

 ## Documentation

 To run a simulation you need to follow 3 steps:
-1: Create model
+1. Create model
-2: Bind a grid to the model
+2. Bind a grid to the model
-3: Bind a scheduler
+3. Bind a scheduler